 Experience in a university or other campus environment.

-Knowledge of, or ability to learn within six months of employment, the Manual on Uniform Traffic Control Devices, Oregon Revised Statutes, and University Standards related to traffic control, parking enforcement, and vehicle towing/immobilization, and OSU Construction Standards.
+Knowledge of the Manual on Uniform Traffic Control Devices, Oregon Revised Statutes, and University Standards related to parking enforcement, and vehicle towing/immobilization, and OSU Construction Standards.

 About Oregon State University